PDPA Compliance11 min read30 April 2026

 2. Binding Corporate Rules (BCRs)

-Best for: Singapore companies with overseas subsidiaries, offices, or affiliates that regularly share personal data within the group.
+For multinational companies with overseas subsidiaries or affiliates that regularly share data within the group.
+BCRs are internal policies establishing uniform data protection across all group entities.

 3. APEC Cross-Border Privacy Rules (CBPR)